pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/audit-logs.md

 ## View Audit Logs

-Audit logs are an Enterprise feature.
+Audit logs are a Enterprise Edition and Business Critical feature.
 Only organization admins can view audit logs.

 To view audit logs: